-SDBOR policy 2.10.3 establishes a minimum grade point average standard of 2.00 for degree-seeking undergraduate students in the regental system.
-Students failing to meet this “minimum progression” benchmark are subject to academic probation and/or academic suspension, and these students are considered to be “high-risk” from a retention standpoint.
+SDBOR policy 2.10.4 establishes minimum grade point average standards for degree-seeking undergraduate students in the regental system.
+Students failing to meet these “minimum progression” benchmarks, which are set at 1.80 for freshmen and sophomores and 2.00 for juniors and seniors, are subject to academic probation and/or academic suspension.
+These students are considered to be “high-risk” from a retention standpoint.

 The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system over the last five academic years.
 The dashboard reports on a single key indicator: the percentage of students considered to be in “good standing” at the close of each enrolled semester.
 Outcome data can be disaggregated by a variety of student characteristics.

 High-level observations from the most recent data include:

 - Of the 53,555 student records reported for AY2018, a total of 92.1 percent were marked by a “good standing” academic status.
 This percentage has remained relatively unchanged in recent years.

 - By institution, SDSMT (94.7 percent) and USD (93.7 percent) recorded the highest proportions of students in good standing in AY2018.

 Notes: Data include all degree-seeking undergraduates at regental institutions.
 Data are duplicated by term, meaning that each student is counted once for every enrolled term.
 For example, a student who enrolled in Fall 2013 and Spring 2014 will be counted twice in AY2014.
 Regental “admission cohorts” are codes that reflect the category of admission requirements that was met in order to enroll.
 These categories are differentiated based on BOR Policy 2:3.
 Specific codes include:

 - ACC: Met baccalaureate admission requirements for high school graduates